Louisianans must be 21 before they can purchase tobacco or vapor products.

 The bill points out the Substance Abuse and Mental Health Service Administration conducted a survey that showed that about 95 percent of adult smokers began smoking before turning 21 years of age and nearly eighty percent of them were daily smokers by the age of 21.

-They also cite cites growing evidence about health problems related to tobacco and vapor use by youth, including severe illness and even deaths associated with vaping.
+They also cite growing evidence about health problems related to tobacco and vapor use by youth, including severe illness and even deaths associated with vaping.

 Rogers, however, says since a person is a legal adult at age of 18, a law like this goes against people’s freedom.